 Pre-heat the oven to 350F.
 Line a muffin tin with muffin liners and lightly spray with coconut or avocado oil.

-In a large bowl whisk together the eggs, coconut oil, and tahini with a fork until fluffy.
-The coconut oil might get clumpy with the cold eggs, that is fine.
+In a large bowl whisk together the eggs, coconut oil, and seed butter with a fork until fluffy.
 Add in the sweeteners and mix in thoroughly.

 Stir in the cacao powder, baking soda, salt, and coffee until well combined, and sort of dry.